TreyRubino/languages-and-compilers/cool-treewalk-interpreter/README.md

 method definitions, and type constraints are validated before execution.
 Once the AST has been type-annotated, the interpreter traverses it in a recursive descent style, applying evaluation rules node by node.

-At runtime, the system maintains a structured environment that maps variable names to values and provides mechanisms for dynamic dispatch, object instantiation, and attribute initialization.
-Scoping rules and inheritance are enforced by walking the runtime environment and parent tables, ensuring consistency with the COOL specification.
-Error handling is incorporated into the evaluation process to detect invalid operations such as division by zero or dispatch on void, mirroring the runtime errors described in the language manual.
+At runtime, coping rules and inheritance are enforced by walking the runtime environment and parent tables, ensuring consistency with the COOL specification.
+Error handling is incorporated into theevaluation process to detect invalid operations such as division by zero or dispatch on void, mirroring the runtime errors described in the language manual.

 OCaml was chosen not only for technical advantages but also for its alignment with the goals of the project and by recommendation from my advisor.
 As a language used heavily in research and teaching of programming language theory, OCaml provides the rigor needed for correctness, the flexibility needed for experimentation, and the performance found in the industry.
-This makes it an ideal platform for implementing a pedagogical interpreter that is faithful to the COOL specification while remaining extensible for future enhancements.
+This makes it an ideal platform for implementing a interpreter that is faithful to the COOL specification while remaining extensible for future enhancements.

 ## Build & Run Instructions
 This project is intended for Unix based environments (macOS or Linux).